Six Bells Red

 40ml tube of Six Bells Burnt Ochre artists’ oil paint 1st ed.
 1000

 This cast iron marker plaque 2020 has been installed at the mine water treatment site designating the site as the permenat source of this colour..
 The map will be visible from the footpath at the far north end of the perimeter fence.

 Launch Event and Plaque Unveiling December 11th 2020 @ noon

-The launch, which was held online, had a physical presence at Six Bells Mine Water Treatment Scheme in Wales, and included the unveiling of a new public artwork, a map cast in iron marking and naming the site of the ochres’ formation.
+The launch was held online with a physical presence at Six Bells Mine Water Treatment Scheme in South Wales, seeing the unveiling of a new public artwork - a map cast in iron marking, naming, claiming the site of the ochres’ formation.